isabelle-prover/cookbook/README.md

 This repository is a collection of useful tips/tricks/hints for [Isabelle](https://isabelle.in.tum.de/) users contributed by the community.
 It is in an early stage &ndash; please contribute [here](https://github.com/isabelle-prover/cookbook).

+Other useful resources can be found on [isabelle.systems](https://isabelle.systems#resources).

 ## Table of Contents
 - [Commands](src/commands): important Isabelle commands and tips on how to use them effectively
 - [Common Errors](src/common_errors): common errors and how to fix them